Anthonymm0994/ch10-1553-flightgen/out/TEST_REPORT.md

-# Comprehensive Test Suite Report
+# Test Suite Report

 ## Executive Summary
-Significantly enhanced the test suite with comprehensive coverage across all major modules.
+Significantly enhanced the test suite with coverage across all major modules.
 Added **57+ new passing tests** across 6 new test modules, improving both breadth and depth of testing.

 ## 📊 Test Metrics Improvement